Laryngitis: Treatment

-Treatment is often supportive in nature, and depends on the severity and type of laryngitis (acute or chronic).
+Treatment is often supportive in nature and depends on the severity and type of laryngitis (acute or chronic).
 General measures to relieve symptoms of laryngitis include behavior modification, hydration, and humidification.

 Vocal hygiene (care of the voice) is very important to relieve symptoms of laryngitis.
 Vocal hygiene involves measures such as resting the voice, drinking sufficient water, reducing caffeine and alcohol intake, stopping smoking, and limiting throat clearing.

 Acute laryngitis

 In general, acute laryngitis treatment involves vocal hygiene, painkillers (analgesics), humidification, and antibiotics.

 Viral

 The suggested treatment for viral laryngitis involves vocal rest, pain medication, and mucolytics for frequent coughing.
 Home remedies such as tea and honey may also be helpful.
-Antibiotics are not used for treatment of viral laryngitis.
+Antibiotics are not used for the treatment of viral laryngitis.

 Bacterial

 Antibiotics may be prescribed for bacterial laryngitis, especially when symptoms of upper respiratory infection are present.
 However, the use of antibiotics is highly debated for acute laryngitis.
-This relates to issues of effectiveness, side effects, cost, and possibility of antibiotic resistance patterns.
+This relates to issues of effectiveness, side effects, cost, and the possibility of antibiotic resistance patterns.
 Overall, antibiotics do not appear to be very effective in the treatment of acute laryngitis.

 In severe cases of bacterial laryngitis, such as supraglottitis or epiglottitis, there is a higher risk of the airway becoming blocked.
 An urgent referral to a physician should be made to manage the airway.
 Treatment may involve humidification, corticosteroids, intravenous antibiotics, and nebulised adrenaline.